fabriciopolito/Codemini/README.md

 Codemini is very simple to use, you can run your projet in `public` folder like Laravel, CodeIgniter 4 or if you are using shared host, just copy `index.php` and `.htaccess` into root folder and all thing going to work well.

+You can use easily other packages from Packagist.org into your project, just run `composer require <vendor>/<package>` and Codemini will understanding all packages that you have installed.

 **Third party tools like WAMP or XAMPP**

 If you are using WAMPP Server and your project is located in a subfolder then set the `$config['app_project_uri']` properly with the name folders.
 The config file is located in `app/Config.php`.